 - The target group for the said proposed food, if any

-- Detailed composition of the product including quantity of the ingredients and additives added in the product
+- The detailed composition of the product including a quantity of the ingredients and additives added to the product

 - Any new ingredient(s) and need to specify if the product has one or more new ingredients which as on date is not listed in Food Safety and Standards Regulation, or an ingredient which has been introduced for the first time in India

-- Details of new technology to be used if any
+- Details of new technology to be used in any

 - Safety Information (Documents on risk assessment or toxicity studies to be attached)

 (a) Information on human studies including dietary exposure, nutritional impact and potential impact on the consumer if any

 (b) Toxicological studies including results of Ame’s tests to test mutagenicity, chromosomal aberration tests, studies for reproductive toxicity, prenatal developmental toxicity studies.

 (c) Allergenicity (published or unpublished reports of allergenicity or other adverse effects in humans associated with the food consumption; may include reports prepared by World Health Organisation or by other national or international agencies responsible for food safety or public health )

 - History of consumption of food product/food ingredient, (attach supporting documents)